camunda/camunda-docs/docs/self-managed/tasklist-deployment/data-retention.md

 `ilmMinAgeForDeleteArchivedIndices` defines the duration for which archived data will be stored before deletion.
 The values use [Elasticsearch TimeUnit format](https://www.elastic.co/guide/en/elasticsearch/reference/current/api-conventions.html#time-units).

-This ILM Policy works on Elasticsearch 7 as well, and can function as a replacement of the Elasticsearch Curator.
+This ILM Policy works on Elasticsearch 7 as well, and can function as a replacement for the Elasticsearch Curator.

 :::note
 Only indices containing dates in their suffix may be deleted.